Emotional Creative Resources for Children and Educators

 Several friends have asked how I did this; so I wrote this blog detailing my steps in the hope of supporting other people to live their dream.

-I wish you all the best on your journey, and if you also suffer from 'maybe I'm not enough' syndrome, then join me in letting that go.
+I wish you all the best on your journey, and if you also suffer from 'Maybe I'm not enough' syndrome, then join me in letting that go.
 Remind yourself that all you need is you and your story.
 All that other stuff (the details) can be figured out.
-But never give up.
+Never give up.
 You just don't know how your story will help others.

-2. Edit your book.
 Cut out redundant words, check spelling and grammar.
 All writing is essentially re-writing.
-After I have written my book to the best I can, I send it to my editors; Jane Todd and Narelle Douglas and use their suggestions to improve my work.
-Most Cities have a writing centre that can help you find editors and writing support.
+After I have written my book to the best I can, I send it to my editors and use their suggestions to improve my work.
+Look for writing centres that can help you find editors and support your journey..

 In Australia, all of your writing and art work is copyright without having to register it.